-Configurable apps in ArcGIS Online are template applications that you can configure easily, no coding required.
-They help you publish apps quickly to support a variety of workflows and users.
-Configurable apps are the fastest and easiest way to go from a map to a shareable app.
+ArcGIS Instant Apps are template applications that you can configure easily, no coding required.
+Featuring both an express and full setup mode, they help you publish apps quickly to support a variety of workflows and users.
+Instant Apps are the fastest and easiest way to go from a map to a shareable app.

 About this tutorial

-In this tutorial you will create a simple application that features a swipe tool using Media Map, one of the configurable app templates.
+In this tutorial, you will create a simple application that features a swipe tool using Media Map, one of the ArcGIS Instant Apps.
 You can view the completed Media Map app and follow along by using the New York City Yesterday and Today web map.

 Media Map is intended for anyone that wants to display an interactive map with basic tools and map navigation.
 It’s a compact, simple, and useful configurable app choice, and these features also make it ideal for embedding in web pages or other apps.
 Media Map is one of the new configurable apps that offers express setup and full setup modes for easy app configuration.

 Swipe is a popular tool that lets viewers interact with map layers to see differences, or changes, or to do visual analysis.
 Grab the swipe handle and move it back and forth to view what’s underneath a layer, or to compare one or more layers.
-Media Map also supports a swipe tool, which is available to configure when in full setup mode.
+Media Map’s swipe tool is available to configure when in full setup mode.
 Follow these steps to configure Media Map with a swipe tool.

 A map is the centerpiece of any app.
 Best practices are important for the complete app experience.
-Apply basic map craft such as configuring effective pop-ups, using scale dependencies, and more.
+Apply basic map craft such as configuring effective pop-ups, using scale dependencies, and more for best results.
 For details, see Web maps.